 1958-December Diesel units took over steam train operation.

-1959 28th February the M&gnjr closed stopping many connections to the line.
+1959 28th February, the M&gnjr closed, stopping many connections to the line from South Lynn.

-1960'S The Goverment became worried about some of Britains railway lines making little or no profit.
+1960's The government became worried about some of Britain's railway lines making little or no profit.

 1960-November saw through London to Hunstanton trains stop running.

-Car use was even more on the increase making the railways less popular.
+Car use increased even more, making the railways less popular.